10 Must-Have Magisk Modules for Your Android Device

 - Open Magisk Manager.
 Slide open the sidebar from the left edge of the screen and select Downloads.

-- You’ll now see a list of available Magisk modules.
+- You’ll now see a list of available Magisk modules to download.
 Tap one to read more information, including any additional instructions on how to install or use it.

 - To install a module, tap the download icon.
-From the available choices you’re given, Download saves the module to your phone’s storage, and Install downloads and installs it in one step.
+From the available choices you’re given, Download saves the module to your phone’s storage, while Install downloads and installs it in one step.

 - Select Install.
 The process doesn’t take too long, although it depends on the size of the module.